brief-ds/brief-ds.github.io/_posts/2025-05-19-Misspecification-Test-for-Large-Models.md

 ---
-title: "Misspecification test for large models, or why there is need for a high degree of sparsity in them so to be statistically verified"
+title: "Misspecification test for large models, or why there is need for a high degree of sparsity for them to be statistically verified"
 layout: post
 ---